Sherpa (political consultant): History of the usage

-Role of the sherpa
+Role

-Supreme Court and top cabinet post nominations have become increasingly partisan and contentious.
-Nominees for these positions now have designated sherpas with extensive political experience and are reliable.
+Supreme Court and top Cabinet post nominations have become increasingly partisan and contentious.
+Nominees for these positions now have designated sherpas who have extensive political experience and are reliable.
 Sub-cabinet nominees are generally handled by department level political staff.
 The role of chief strategist and stage manager, to get someone confirmed, is unpaid, largely out of public view and without official title.
 The role has many facets: